cs-ieee-ist/cs-essentials/content/topics/vim/5-customization.md

 ### Tag jumping

-You can use Tags, and jump betwenn Tags without using a plugin, here's how!
+You can use Tags, and jump between Tags without using a plugin, here's how!

 Using tags makes it easier to jump to certain parts of your programs.
 First run ctags from the UNIX command line on your source files ( to generate a ***tags*** file, then use these while editing your source files: